autumn-info-442a/team-e/HW2.md

 ## My Groups

 My Groups will show the groups that the user has joined, allowing for quick access.
+To leave a group that the user has previously joined, the user will only have to hit the leave button on the group tile.

 <img src="/public/img/mygroups.png" width="700">